Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring fairness and biases

 As the literature in this area is relatively recent, references and consensus have not yet fully coalesced, as noted by \cite{angwin2016chaos}: "{\em The rapid growth of this emerging field has led to highly inconsistent motivations, terminologies, and notations, posing a significant challenge in cataloging and comparing definitions}."
 Furthermore, \cite{castel2022clarif} describe the multiplicity of fairness definitions as a "zoo of definitions," remarking, "{\em The researcher or practitioner approaching this facet of machine learning for the first time can easily feel confused and somewhat lost in this maze of definitions.
 These various definitions capture different facets of the fairness concept, but to the best of our knowledge, a comprehensive understanding of the broader landscape where these measures reside remains elusive.}"

-Fairness is intuitively understood as the absence of any association between the sensitive variable and the variable of interest.
-Indeed, independence between these variables implies the absence of any direct or indirect relationships, thereby precluding the existence of bias.
-However, this is just one facet of the fairness concept.
+\dcorr Fairness is intuitively understood as the absence of any association between the sensitive variable and the variable of interest.
+Fair predictions $ \widetilde{y}$ will then be independent of $S$.
+Indeed, independence between these variables implies the absence of any direct or indirect relationships, thereby precluding the existence of fairness bias.
+However, this is just one facet of the fairness concept.\fcorr

 In this section, we will introduce the two primary types of fairness, namely group fairness and individual fairness, with group fairness being the more prevalent of the two.
-We will also examine the interactions between these definitions, which will be crucial in comprehending the achievements and limitations of our application.
-Subsequently, we will present the mathematical constructs employed to quantify fairness in accordance with our definitions.